sathya-harmony/FastElectronicsValidationSite/DEPLOYMENT.md

 ## Troubleshooting

 ### Database Connection Issues
-- Ensure your PostgreSQL database allows connections from Vercel/Netlify IP addresses
+- Ensure your PostgreSQL database allows connections from Vercel IP addresses
-- For Neon: Enable "Allow connections from all IPs" or add Vercel/Netlify IPs to allowlist
+- For Neon: Enable "Allow connections from all IPs" or add Vercel IPs to allowlist
 - Use SSL mode: Add `?sslmode=require` to your DATABASE_URL

 ### Function Timeout